clap-hands-in-the-r/RepData_PeerAssessment1/README.md

 ## Introduction

+This is an assignment to course project two in the Reproducible research course by Roger D. Peng

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike